MuizMohamad/euclidean-algo-step-generator/README.md

-# Extender Euclid Algorithms Step By Step Working Generator
+# Extended Euclid Algorithms Step By Step Working Generator

 Just a fun side-project since doing the algorithm by hand is quite repetitive